Super Bowl XXIII halftime show: Synopsis

-The show began with a pre-taped introduction by Bob Costas, followed by the 3D Diet Coke commercial.
+The event was immediately preceded by a pre-taped introduction by Bob Costas, followed by the 3D Diet Coke commercial.

 The show then began with "Elvis Presto" (an Elvis Presley impersonator), the performance's emcee, appearing from inside a jukebox.

-Various songs were performed.
-Ironically, none of them were Elvis Presley songs.
+Various songs were performed, most of which were not Elvis Presley songs.

-Among the stunts in the show was the appearance of dancers defying gravity by leaning horizontally against parking meters.
+One stunt in the show consisted of dancers defying gravity by leaning horizontally against parking meters.

-3D visual graphics were incorporated into the broadcast.

 A card trick was performed.
 Presto urged the stadium audience to pick one of four cards, and an applause meter indicated which card the audience had chosen.